 Today’s world is beset by problems, and yet as a society we are given few opportunities to consider the big questions of life.
-Religious education gives learners this opportunity.
+Religious Education gives learners this opportunity.
 The Religious Education PGCE supports students in developing the skills needed to help pupils explore what they think about life, the world and beyond.
 Students who successfully complete this programme will be recommended for Qualified Teacher Status (QTS).

 This programme provides an understanding of why religious education is taught in schools and allows student teachers the chance to research how the subject has evolved and is just as relevant as part of the English curriculum today as it always has been.
 The Religious Education PGCE also enables students to reflect upon the aims of religious education and how different pedagogies can support learners to develop key religious education skills and be challenged and excited by the world today.
 The programme prepares religious education student teachers to teach the 11-16 age range.
 It is rated ‘outstanding’ by Ofsted (2013).

-This programme offers students unique opportunities such as visits to places of worship, national galleries and museums, as well as the chance to discuss religion with leading philosophers and people of faith and to consider the impact of religion on society today.
+This programme offers students unique opportunities such as visits to places of worship, national galleries and museums, as well as the chance to discuss religion with leading philosophers and people of faith and consider the impact of religion on society today.

 Tutors on the Religious Education PGCE are skilled classroom practitioners with extensive experience in secondary schools and colleges as well as in school leadership, inspection, educational research and consultancy.

-The Secondary PGCE consists of three core modules: two Master’s-level (level 7) modules, which are assessed through written assignments, and the Professional Practice module, which is assessed by the observation of practical teaching in placement schools.
+The Secondary PGCE consists of three core modules: two subject-related Master’s-level (level 7) modules, which are assessed through written assignments, and the Professional Practice module, which is assessed by the observation of practical teaching in placement schools.